Extending structures for 3-Lie algebras: 3-Lie algebras and cohomology

-\begin{defi} Let $\frkg$ be a 3-Lie algebra and $V$ be a vector space.
-Then $(V, \rho)$ is called a representation of $\frkg$ or a $\frkg$-module if and only if the conditions (R1) and (R2) in the above Proposition \ref{pro:rep} are satisfied. \end{defi}
+\begin{definition} Let $\frkg$ be a 3-Lie algebra and $V$ be a vector space.
+Then $(V, \rho)$ is called a representation of $\frkg$ if and only if the conditions (R1) and (R2) in the above Proposition \ref{pro:rep} are satisfied. \end{definition}